jsmolka/blog/content/posts/horizons/index.md

 > Then I saw you from a distance, you were worlds away<br>
 > Oh, but you had me from the vision, I never looked away again<br>

 The narrator has almost lost faith, but ends up falling in love with a person _worlds away_.
-Considering the other verses, this could either be meant literally as in "distance" or metaphorically as in "out of their league".
+Considering upcoming verses, this could either be meant literally as in "distance" or metaphorically as in "out of his league".

 > I walk these streets of loneliness<br>
 > A tranquil sea on all horizons<br>
 > This empty scene of might-have-beens<br>
 > I stare at starless skies that call to me and I still wish<br>

 The second verse further develops the themes of loneliness, isolation and hopelessness.
 The narrator is surrounded by deserted streets and tranquil seas, trapped inside an empty scene of endless possibilities.
-Staring at starless skies conveys hopelessness, but despite that he hasn't given up.
+Staring at and being called upon starless skies conveys hopelessness, but despite that he hasn't given up.

 > They said that we both were too different<br>
 > That all of the shine would fade away<br>
 > But I wish that I never listened<br>
 > 'Cause you pulled me through the grey<br>

-The bridge describes the narrators regrets of listening ot others calling the possible relationship, because it's been the only thing to pull his out of this grey, monotonous life.
+The bridge describes the narrator regretting listening to others calling the relationship impossible, because his potential partner is the only thing pulling him out of this grey, monotonous life.

 > I still fall for you like suns do for skies<br>
 > Cerulean pouring in from your eyes<br>